5 highest paid jobs and degrees

 For those who aspire to become a consultant, further specialist training is required; the intensity and length of training is reflected in the salaries of those who make it to the top of the profession.

 Be aware that competition for places on medical degree courses is fierce.
-You will require not only high A-level grades in relevant subjects such as maths and sciences, but also work experience in a caring role.
+Not only will you require high A-level grades in relevant subjects such as maths and sciences, but also work experience in a caring role.

 Marketing and Sales Director